HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 Staging are types
 ~~~~~~~~~~~~~~~~~~

 - ``normal`` contains a complete set of metadata and data files.
+Usually, this is the original staging area, used to import the metadata files for the first time to Terra.
 It can have multiple file versions of a metadata entity identified by a uuid.
 - ``delta`` contains exclusively altered (added, deleted or updated) (meta)data.
   The specifics are defined in `Altering data and metadata`_ and `Types of data and metadata alterations`_.
 - ``updated`` contains a complete set of metadata files.
+It contains only the latest version of a metadata file.
 The data files may not exist in this staging area if they have already been imported to Terra before.

 Object naming
 ~~~~~~~~~~~~~